RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 ---
-title: "Getting Redis Modules into ARM land - Part 1"
+title: "Getting Redis Modules Into ARM Land - Part 1"
 date: 2019-11-13
 authors:
   - Rafi Einstein
 tags: ["redisedge", "arm"]
 ---

-Our motivation at Redis Labs of getting into ARM land and dragging Redis Modules along was RedisEdge.
+ Here at Redis Labs, RedisEdge was our motivation for getting into ARM land and dragging Redis modules along.
 Redis, of course, has long been native in this land, in both glibc and alpine/musl variants.
-Redis Modules, although already on the multi-platform scene (running on various Linux distributions and supporting macOS, mainly for the sake of development experience), have been more of an enterprise/data-center thing, all until RedisEdge came along, targeting IoT devices.
+Redis modules, although already on the multi-platform scene (running on various Linux distributions and supporting macOS, mainly for the sake of development experience), have been more of an enterprise/data-center thing, all until RedisEdge came along, targeting IoT devices.
 In this series of posts, I'll describe our vision of ARM platform support and the developer user experience, as well as the steps we took along the path, as the way was as valuable as the outcome.

 If you'll follow through, you'll end up with a fully functional ARM build laboratory.